core-wg/comi/draft-ietf-core-comi.md

 In the YANG specification, items are identified with a name string.
-In order to significantly reduce the size of identifiers used in CoMI, numeric identifiers called YANG Schema Item iDentifier (SID) are used instead.
+In order to significantly reduce the size of identifiers used in CoMI, numeric identifiers called YANG Schema Item iDentifier (YANG SID or simply SID) are used instead.

 When used in a URI, SIDs are encoded using base64 encoding of the SID bytes.
 The base64 encoding is using the URL and Filename safe alphabet as defined by {{RFC4648}} section 5, without padding.
 The last 6 bits encoded is always aligned